About

 YMMV

-What “works for me” is based on what “works with me”: one’s own talents, values, and ways of being: how we process information, deal with others, see the world…
+“Works for me” depends on what “works with me”: one’s own talents, values, and ways of being (how we process information, deal with others, see the world…) and experience implementing.

 Diagnose before Prescribing (Dx ⇒ Rx)